Šiauliai — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Šiauliai today is 56°F.
+Water Temperature in Šiauliai today is 21.2°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-⚠️ As of today, the minimum water temperature ranges from 54°F (12°C) to 60°F (15°C).
-The water is significantly warmer, and swimming becomes possible for most people.
-However, caution may still be required for prolonged stays in the water, as extended exposure can cause discomfort.
-This is a suitable temperature range for short swims and for those accustomed to cooler water.
-For more comfortable swimming, it is recommended to use proper gear.
+✅ As of today, the minimum water temperature ranges from 68°F (20°C) to 74°F (23°C).
+The water is warm and pleasant for swimming, and in this range, one can stay in the water for extended periods without the risk of hypothermia.
+This is the ideal temperature for relaxation, swimming, and water sports.
+Families with children, as well as outdoor enthusiasts, will enjoy swimming and time spent in the water.
+For most people, this is the optimal temperature for a comfortable beach experience.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days